dianaconnolly44/dianaconnolly.me/_illustrations/gold.markdown

 order: 12
 ---

-As a graphic artist intern at Tobii Dynavox, one of my first assignments was to color in a children's book.
+As a graphic artist intern at Tobii Dynavox, one of my first assignments was to color in a children's book for their Boardmaker Instructional Solutions unit.
 I was given the black and white outlines for the book below, and added in color and shading as I saw fit.

-To view more of this book, please go to <a href="http://dianaconnolly.me/about.html">About</a> and contact me.
+To view more, please go to <a href="http://www.boardmakeronline.com/">Boardmaker</a>, or to my <a href="http://dianaconnolly.me/about.html">About</a> and contact me.

 <br>